JensKnipper/personal-blog/_posts/2020-10-11-generating-enums-in-java-with-jcodemodel.md

 I hope this article will help you to generate your own Java classes without crawling through the framework's JavaDoc or codebase.
 You can check out he whole example code on [Github](https://gist.github.com/JensKnipper/2a267325faad1e3fa4f490d36cb2330a).

+Interested in more?
+Here is [another article about jCodeModel](../dealing-with-generic-fields-in-jcodemodel)!